lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

 A solid understanding of how BrowserID works can be attained by working through the main flows of the system, in terms of the interactions between the actors defined above.
-This section will walk through the three most important flows in the system:
+This section will walk through the three most important flows:

 ### Certificate Provisioning